What is the Minnesota Secure Milk Supply Program?

 Traceability and Movement Management

-Disease Control Areas will be established around infected premises, and milk movement from farms in Control Areas will likely only be allowed by permit.
-A valid national Premises Identification Number (PIN) and detailed producer records for animal, human, vehicle, and equipment traffic will be necessary for officials to make informed decisions about permitting the movement of milk from the Control Area(s).
+Once infected premises are identified, disease Control Areas will be established around infected premises, and milk movement from farms in disease Control Areas will likely only be allowed by permit.
+Permits are issued to producers who can verify that their operations have taken appropriate disease prevention measures and are not linked to any premises posing a high risk infection.
+Producers will need to have a valid national Premises Identification Number (PIN) as well as detailed producer records for animal, human, vehicle, and equipment traffic to enable officials to make informed decisions about permitting the movement of milk from the Control Area(s).

 Foreign animal disease training and response